Elasticsearch MCP Server

 ```

-### Using the streamable-HTTP and SSE protocols
+### Configure the streamable-HTTP protocol

-* `ES_URL`, the URL of your Elasticsearch cluster
+- `ES_URL`: The URL of your Elasticsearch cluster

 ```bash